Why do gums get sick?

 Main Impact Factor: Bacterial Plaque

 The main trigger of Periodontitis is bacterial plaque.
-This plaque is made up of food debris that is not properly cleaned around the teeth and gums.
-These food debris combine with microorganisms, leading to irritation and destruction in the affected tissue.
+Food debris around teeth and gums combines with microorganisms, leading to tissue destruction.

 The Role of Inadequate Care

-Unfortunately, the main factor in the development of a gum disease is inadequate care.
-The bacterial dental plaque that forms as a result of inadequate cleaning sets the stage for inflammation and other complications.
+The main factor in gum disease development is inadequate care.
+Plaque from poor cleaning sets the stage for inflammation and complications.

 Conclusion